ericjanto/personal-blog/content/posts/articles/2020-09-06-productive-web-browsing.md

 ---
 date: 2020-09-06
-title: 'Productive Web Browsing in Chrome'
+title: 'Productive web browsing in Chrome'
 excerpt:
   'It was not until my Bluetooth mouse stopped to work that I wanted to be able to use and navigate through Chrome only using my keyboard.
 After a few weeks, I noticed that it made my daily web browsing experience much more efficient and productive.
 This is a quick tutorial on how to web browse mouse-less on a Mac.'
 template: post